hknutzen/Netspoc/language.markdown

 3. For devices of type PIX Netspoc is able to actually generate the NAT translation rules.
 For other devices, NAT has to be configured manually.

+###Attribute acl_use_real_ip

+Use attribute acl_use_real_ip for ASA from version 8.3 or later.
+Netspoc uses real IP and not translated IP when creating ACLs.

 ##Secondary packet filters

 In a given topology we can get chains of managed packet filters on the